-For reds, it’s all about extracting the colour and flavour compounds, and their precursors, from the skins.
-There are lots of ways of doing this.
+Making red wine is all about extracting the colour and flavour compounds, and their precursors, from the grape skins.
+There are lots of ways to do this.

-Fermentation begins and the grape skins float to the top.
-They are then either punched down to keep them wet and to aid in extraction of flavours, like stirring a tea bag, or juice from the bottom of the tank (the fermenting wine) is pumped over the top of the skins.
+The wine fermentation process then begins and the grape skins float to the top.
+They are then either punched down to keep them wet and to aid in the extraction of flavours; like stirring a tea bag, the fermenting wine is pumped over the top of the skins.
 After fermentation has finished, the juice is drained off, and the skins - which still contain quite a bit of wine - are pressed.

-But of late, there has been a lot of interest in using a traditional method that had fallen out of favour a bit.
-It’s called whole bunch, or sometimes whole cluster, fermentation.
+But recently, there has been a lot of interest in using a traditional method that had fallen out of favour.
+It’s called whole-bunch, or sometimes whole cluster, fermentation.

-Like it sounds, when some or all of the grape clusters for a red wine aren’t destemmed prior to fermentation.
+Whole-bunch fermentation is when some, or all, of the grape clusters for a red wine, aren’t de-stemmed prior to fermentation.
 There are many variations on this theme.
 There is some overlap here with a technique called carbonic maceration, which also involves fermentations with intact bunches of grapes.
 But the two aren’t necessarily the same thing.

 Classic whole bunch fermentation was typically used for Pinot Noir in Burgundy, and - after a period where it went out of fashion - it is coming back.

-Typically an open-top fermenter will be filled with entire clusters of grapes.
-It’s common for these to be crushed or foot-trodden a bit, to release some juice to kick-start fermentation.
-If carbonic maceration is desired, then the grape berries will be left whole, without any treading, and the tank filled with carbon dioxide to flush out any oxygen.
-Then a series of enzymatic transformations take place that produce some alcohol, aromatic compounds, and also help leach colour from the skin.
-This accounts for the bright colour and fruity aromas you find in some Beaujolais, a region well known for this technique.
+- Then, a series of enzymatic transformations take place that produce some alcohol, aromatic compounds, and also help leach colour from the skin.
+This accounts for the bright colour and fruity aromas you find in some Beaujolais, a region well known for this technique

 Rather than making the wine taste less fresh - which is what you’d expect from lower acidity - whole bunch reds usually taste juicier because of the different aromatics.

-If whole bunch isn’t done well the wines can taste a bit austere as the stems can add tannic structure.
+If whole-bunch fermentation isn’t done well, the wines can taste a bit austere as the stems can add tannic structure.
 If it is done carelessly, another issue can be the growth of acetic acid bacteria that cause volatile acidity.
 See our article on understanding wine faults for more on VA.